 2008 season is on it’s way and what a great morning for it to start out on!
 Blue skies and calm winds set the tone for a fast quick race.
 AK and I woke at 4:45 and had wheels up at 5:45, still not sure why this race needs to be so early?

-couldn’t push the tempo like I would of liked.
+After two and a half weeks of being sick and not feeling great, race morning I was feeling much better at about 90%.
+I could maintain effort, but I couldn’t push the tempo like I would of liked.
 First in the swim I went to pass three swimmers at about the half way mark and I choose to stay at pace and wait for the last turn.
 After the last turn I hit a burst of speed for about 1 good minute.
 Enough to get out of and around the crowd there.

 T1 was OK, I tried “shoes mounted on the bike” technique.
 I never actually practiced it, but I kept running it over and over in my head and it went pretty well.
 The only flaw was my feet were totally frozen and I couldn’t feel where I was cramming my foot.
 So whatever advantage I had I lost because I could tell what my foot was doing.

-AT!
+The bike was GREAT!
 I averaged 20.8 mile per hour, again on the bike like the swim I held back a few times, only on the down hills.
 Instead of stomping all the way down the hills I would push up and over, get to speed then coast to give the legs some recovery.
 Not training for two weeks I didn’t feel like I had much in the bank for MAX effort, had I been 100% I would of worked the crap out of the down hills : )

-because it felt like I had gloves or something in it.
+T2 was OK, same issues of not feeling my feet.
+Had my right foot in my shoe, but pulled it back out because it felt like I had gloves or something in it.
 Then took off about 4 steps away and realized I forgot my Forerunner, Duh!!

 When I hit the run I was feeling great, but I knew the course was hot and humid so I kept my enthusiasm in check and ran at a comfortable pace.
 At about 3-4 minutes in I felt my run legs kick in and just kept telling myself “early morning training run”, “smooth, easy, breath”.
 I kept an eye on my Forerunner and it kept telling me 6:55 - 7:05 pace!
 OK, I have my legs under me and I keep thinking’ run down the rabbit’s’???